 So, with a little time spent, a minimum of financial resources, and great desire and will, you can become a true master in video editing.

-The goal is to make tests more exciting and motivate users to do better.
+Kahoot is a tool you can use to spice up your evaluation and assessment process.
+It is a game-based learning platform, with a focus on trivia, quizzes, and tests from different subject matter experts.
+The goal is to encourage active learning and make tests more exciting and motivate users to do better.
 You can choose the format of the quizzes, insert videos, diagrams, and images, or even make a live test that can be taken by remote users at the same time.

 9. Poll Everywhere

 Poll Everywhere facilitates every live or virtual training session that can help workers boost their knowledge and skills.
 It supports interaction and enables getting feedback right away.
 You can post polls that participants can answer at any time through their phones or web, or start discussions and dialogues.
 In this way, everyone is included and can contribute to the learning process.
 The paid accounts get additional features, but the platform offers a lot of free options regardless.

 As their home page says SoftChalk Cloud is “A Great Companion Product for Your LMS”.
 We recommend starting with Create Online – you don’t need to install an add-on – it works straight from the browser.
 It provides you with all the basic tools for editing lessons – and at the same time easy as a pie!
 It is not technically a free SAAS software, but it offers a 30-day free trial.
 We have to mention that SoftChalk Cloud is not an LMS, so you can’t rely on it as the only solution for your learning needs.
 However, its subscription is cheap in case you find the tools helpful.